English-language editions of The Hobbit: The third edition

 In 1965, finding a grey area in copyright law and irregularities in Houghton Mifflin's copyright and import compliance, publisher Ace Books issued a paperback edition of The Lord of the Rings against Tolkien's wishes.
-Already aware of potential copyright weakness and now having learned of Ace's plans, that same year George Allen & Unwin asked Tolkien to prepare a list of revisions to The Hobbit and The Lord of the Rings so that their copyrights could be renewed.
+Already aware of potential copyright weakness and now having learned of Ace's plans, that same year George Allen & Unwin asked Tolkien to prepare a list of revisions to both The Hobbit and The Lord of the Rings, so that their copyrights could be renewed.
 Several dozen short changes were then introduced in the next few impressions of The Hobbit, starting with the 24th printing in 1966 and being complete by 1968.
-These changes were primarily minor stylistic variations (e.g. "They hadn't been riding..." to "They had not been riding...") and revisions to bring the story more in line with Tolkien's latest ideas about the broader mythology of his Middle-earth stories.
+These were primarily minor stylistic variations (e.g. "They hadn't been riding..." to "They had not been riding...") and revisions to bring the story more in line with Tolkien's latest ideas about the broader mythology of his Middle-earth stories.
 Collectively, these changes are considered the third edition.
 The printings of the standard third edition are not marked as such.
-Instead, they list their printing on the reverse of the title page in the original succession dating all the way back to first UK printing.
+Instead, they list their printing on the reverse of the title page in the original succession, dating right back to the first UK printing.
 They are bound identically to the later printings of the second edition.
 The first impression of the third edition is the one marked as the 24th printing with a copyright date of 1966.
 Second editions contain the original description of the revised edition, beginning with, "In this reprint several minor inaccuracies...".
 The third edition's foreword, on the other hand, describes the runic characters seen on the maps and in the text.
 It commences with, "This is a story of long ago."
 Also, third editions contain 317 numbered pages, as compared to the 315 of the second edition.